Skip to content

 Signature:

-pub fn isError(self: *const Node) bool
+pub fn is_error(self: *const Node) bool

 Example:

-const result = instance.isError();
+const result = instance.is_error();

 Returns: bool